Adani Sportsline's state-level tennis tournament concludes with record participation - www.lokmattimes.com

 Among the girls, top-seeded Dhanvi Dabhi lived up to her reputation.
 Ranked No. 1 in Gujarat in the Girls Under-10 and No. 3 in the Under-12 category, she overcame a spirited challenge from Tvisha Shah to win 7-5.
 However, Shah was unable to bounce back in the Girls Under-12 final, where Reona Pancholi registered a convincing 7-0 win.

-In the girls Under-14 final, Harsha Deshpande—training under the Adani Sportsline Academy, defeated Raghavi Jajoo 7-2 with a strong all-round performance.
-Prapti Tiwari clinched the Girls Under-16 title with a 7-5 win over Vani Shah and returned later in the day to also secure the Women’s Singles crown, defeating Foram Nayak in a close tie-break finish, 7-6(3), to complete a memorable double.
+In the Girls Under-14 final, Harsha Deshpande, training under the Adani Sportsline Academy, defeated Raghavi Jajoo 7-2 with a strong all-around performance.
+Prapti Tiwari clinched the Girls Under-16 title with a 7-5 win over Vani Shah and returned later in the day to also secure the Women's Singles crown, defeating Foram Nayak in a close tie-break finish, 7-6(3), to complete a memorable double.

 The senior categories evoked more excitement.